 Every year, more than four million people in America become victims of dog bites and attacks and end up suing for dog bites.
 If you, or someone you love, suffers a dog bite and you believe the owner is liable for the injury, a Tampa Dog Bite Lawyer may be able to help you get the compensation that you may be entitled from either the owner or the owner’s insurance carrier.
-At Winters & Yonker, our Tampa dog bite lawyer is here to provide you with expert legal representation.
-Let a Tampa dog Bite Lawyer help you get the compensation you deserve.
+At Winters & Yonker, our attorneys are here to provide you with expert legal representation and help you get the compensation you deserve.

 If you find yourself in this kind of position, don’t you deserve to be fully compensated for your damages?
 Don’t you also deserve to have the chance to return to as normal a life as possible?
-A Tampa dog bite lawyer at Winters & Yonker can help you get the compensation you deserve.
+The injury lawyers in Tampa at Winters & Yonker can help you get the compensation you deserve.
 Let us help you navigate Florida’s complex legal system and get you all the money you need and deserve.
-For personal one-to-one help from a dog bite attorney Tampa trusts to fight and win, call (813) 223-6200 now.
-Get expert answers to all of your questions following a dog bite injury including:
+For personal one-to-one help from an attorney call now.
+Get answers to all of your questions following a dog bite injury including:

 - Do Florida dog bite laws allow me to collect for my injury?